illinois-cs241/illinois-cs241.github.io/shell.md

 ## Backstory

 Well, we'll keep it short – you got fired from Macrohard.
 Your boss brought you in for a code review and was more than disappointed.
-Apparently, she wanted a C++ style vector: we didn't get the memo.
+Apparently, they wanted a C++ style vector: we didn't get the memo.
 Now, you've decided to work for *insert hot tech company here*, and you got the job!
 However, there's a catch - all newhires in *insert hot tech company here* apparently have to go through a newcomers test if they want to keep their jobs.
 The task?
 Write a shell.
 So, you're going to drop a :fire: :fire: shell that is so fancy that your boss will not just keep you in the company, they'll immediately give you a pay raise as well.

 The basic function of a shell is to accept commands as inputs and execute the corresponding programs in response.
-You will be provided the `vector`, `sstring` and `format.c` libraries for your use.
+You will be provided the `vector`, `sstring` and `format.h` libraries for your use.
 Hopefully, this will make things right and you can secure your foothold at *insert hot tech company here*.
 Feel free to refer to the Unix shell as a rough reference.

-## Notices
+## Important Things to Note

-#### Fork Bombs
+### Fork Bombs

 :fork_and_knife: :bomb: :bangbang:

-To prevent you from fork bombing your own VM, we recommend looking into [`ulimit`](https://ss64.com/bash/ulimit.html).
+To prevent you from fork bombing your own VM, we recommend looking into `ulimit`.
 This will allow you to set a limit for how many times you can fork.
+Note that `ulimit` is terminal session specific, so you will need to
+- do it everytime you launch a terminal
-It is a good idea to add this to your `~/.bashrc` file (feel free to look up online how to do so), so that it is run every time you log in to your VM.
+- add this to your `~/.bashrc` file (feel free to look up online how to do so), so that it is run every time you log in to your VM.

+Note that you should give it a more generous amount (say, 100-200), since the terminal will likely have background processes already running.
+If you give it too small a limit, you won't be able to launch anything, and you'll need to launch a new terminal.

+If you happen to fork bomb your VM, please notify course staff in a private post with your VM number.
+Note that it may take up to a few hours for us to respond, so try not to fork bomb your VM.

+### Plan Before You Start

+This assignment marks the beginning of a series of projects where you will be given mostly blank files without predefined functions to fill in.
+Most of the remaining MPs will challenge your design skills to create interesting utilities.
+Therefore, it is important that you **read the entirety of the documentation (including part 2), as well as the header files** to get a clear idea on what needs to be done.
+A few reminders about good coding and developing practices that will really help you in the rest of the semester:
+- List down the features that you need to implement, as well as the gotchas.
+Make a to-do list to ensure you don't miss out anything.
+- Plan out the entirety of your assignment.
+Create a skeleton of how your entire code will look like.
+This will prevent you from needing to restructure your entire code to add in a single new feature.
+- Ensure that you fully understand the system calls/library functions you're using - the parameters, the return values, the possible errors, the gotchas and notes.
+- Structure your code into modular functions.
+You do not want to debug a 1500 line `while` loop within `main`.
+- Work incrementally.
+Implement a feature, test, debug, move on.
+- Good naming and spacing will make your code much more readable.
+- Try putting `TODO` comments in unfinished portions of your code.
+They are automatically highlighted in many text editors, which alerts you to incomplete code.

+### Do Not Use `system`

 Since a learning objective of this assignment is to use the fork-exec-wait pattern, if you use `system`, you will automatically fail this MP.

+### Input Formatting

+**Do not worry about irregular spacing** in command inputs (i.e. extra whitespace before and after each token).
+This is considered undefined behavior and will not be tested.
+You are free to make your code as robust as you want, but we will only test the basic cases without irregular spacing (unless specified).

-#### Formatting
+### Output Formatting

-- Since this MP **requires** your programs to print a variety of things like error messages, we have provided you with our own highly customized formatting library.
-You should not be printing out to stdout and stderr at all; instead, all output and errors should be printed using the functions provided in `format.c` and `format.h`.
+Since this MP **requires** your shell and the programs you launch to print a variety of things like output messages and error messages, we have provided you with our own highly customized formatting library.
+You should not be printing out to` stdout` and `stderr` at all; instead, all output and errors should be printed using the functions provided in `format.h`.
 In `format.h` you can find documentation about what each function does, and you should use them whenever appropriate.

+If you place print statements in your debugging code, please remember to remove them before autograding, or use the `#define DEBUG` block to place your print statements.

-**Note**: don't worry if you don't use all of the functions in `format.c`, but you should use them whenever their documented purpose matches the situation.
+**Note**: don't worry if you don't use all of the functions in `format.h`, but you should use them whenever their documented purpose matches the situation.

-- Do not worry about irregular spacing in command inputs (i.e. extra whitespace before and after each token).
-This is considered undefined behavior and will not be tested.

-## Overview
+## Overview and To-Dos

 The shell is responsible for providing a command line for users to execute programs or scripts.
 You should be very familiar with `bash` by now, which will be the basis for your own shell.
+This is a 2 week MP, and the features you will need to implement are as follows:

+### Part 1
+- Starting up a shell
+- Optional arguments when launching shell
+- Interaction
+- Built-in commands
+- Foreground external commands
+- Logical operators
+- `SIGINT` handling
+- Exiting

+### Part 2
+Everything from part 1, and:
+- Background external commands
+- `ps`
+- Redirection commands
+- Signal commands

-#### Starting Your Shell
+## Starting Your Shell

 The shell should run in a loop like this executing multiple commands: